S3 method for bench_mark summary(object, filter_gc = TRUE, relative = FALSE, time_unit = NULL, ...)

 collections will cause fewer allocation in real usage.

-The total time to perform the benchmarks.
+total_time - bench_time The total time to perform the benchmarks.

-A list column of the object(s) returned by the
+result - list A list column of the object(s) returned by the

 evaluated expression(s).

-A list column with results from Rprofmem()
+memory - list A list column with results from Rprofmem().

-A list column of bench_time
+time - list A list column of bench_time vectors for each evaluated

 expression.

-A list column with tibbles containing the level of
+gc - list A list column with tibbles containing the level of

 garbage collection (0-2, columns) for each iteration (rows).

-(the default) runs that contain a garbage
+If filter_gc == TRUE (the default) runs that contain a garbage

 collection will be removed before summarizing.
 This is most useful for fast